JustinYSJSU/spacex_api_validation/README.md

 ## Continuous Integration (CI)
 - Uses GitHub Actions as a CI system.
 - With each push to 'main' branch, the CI system will run through the API validation suite, catching any new issues automatically.
-- Results are saved as "GitHub Artifacts"
+- Results are saved as "GitHub Artifacts".
+- A 'cron' job is also ran daily at 8AM PST.